Haypierre/upgraded-happiness/README.md

-This is a repositary created to show some simple math application using pyhton3.
+This is a repository created to show some simple math application using pyhton3.

 You will find in every subdirectory the python script solution with the associated subject.